The Anxiety Mechanism

 The above summarizes the anxiety mechanism.
 Because it is the same mechanism for everyone, everyone has the ability and opportunity to use it to overcome anxiety disorder.

-We’ll explain more about that in our next article, "Anxiety Starts And Ends In The Mind".
+- We explain more about that in Part 2 of this series, "Anxiety Starts And Ends In The Mind".

 The combination of good self-help information and working with an experienced anxiety disorder therapist is the most effective way to address anxiety disorder and its many symptoms.
 Until the core causes of anxiety are addressed - the underlying factors that motivate apprehensive behavior - a struggle with anxiety disorder can return again and again.
 Identifying and successfully addressing anxiety's underlying factors is the best way to overcome problematic anxiety.